We Are Workers’ Lawyers.

 2. Transfer to another position of equal pay and benefits, but one which better accommodates recurring periods of leave.

-• If an instructional employee does not give the required 30 day notice for foreseeable FMLA leave, the employer may require the employee to take leave of a particular duration, transfer positions, or delay leave until notice provision is met.
+• If an instructional employee does not give the required 30-day notice for foreseeable FMLA leave, the employer may require the employee to take leave of a particular duration, transfer positions or delay leave until notice provision is met.

 • Also, the employer may be able to require the employee to continue leave until the end if the leave begins too close to the end of the academic term.